 As we roll into the end of a semester of teaching, students and teachers alike are itching for a much-needed break from the past months.
 It’s time to breathe and reset our mind, body, and spirit by walking away from our day-to-day tasks and celebrating the season with friends and family.

-We’ll address three areas that are common in a music studio including our teaching space (around the piano), workspace (around our desk), and student space (such as music lab, waiting room, and prize box/incentive areas) accompanied by photos of my own space getting a refresh.
+We’ll address three areas that are common in a music studio, including our teaching space (around the piano), workspace (around our desk), and student space (such as the music lab, waiting room, and prize box/incentive areas) accompanied by photos of my own space getting a refresh.

 Tidy Up Your Teaching area